-(As of July 2016), I am a fourth-year graduate student in linguistics at UC Berkeley, advised by Peter Jenks.
+(As of Fall 2017,) I am a fifth-year graduate student in linguistics at UC Berkeley, advised by Peter Jenks.

-"Clefts and Anti-Superiority in Moken" (2016) [paper in JSEALS with Peter Jenks]
+"Clefts and Anti-Superiority in Moken" (2016) [paper in JSEALS with Peter Jenks (link)]

 "Multiple fronting restrictions in Eastern Cham: An [ID]-feature account" (2016) [LSA handout (pdf, 140kb)]